FirenziaF/STARTUP-FUNDING-ANALYSIS/README.md

 """
 4. Follow the instructions on the web interface to input your investor preferences and generate predictions for startup operating status.

+## How to Use
+1. Open the web application in your browser after running the Streamlit application.

+2. On the sidebar, you will find the "Investor Preferences" section.
+Fill in the desired investment amount, investment timeframe, and risk appetite.

+3. Click the "Generate Recommendations" button to generate predictions and recommendations based on your preferences.

+4. The application will display the predicted operating status of startups based on the selected features and preferences.
+It will also provide investment recommendations and additional information about the recommended startups.

+5. Explore the visualization and insights section to gain further understanding of the data and the factors influencing startup operating status.

+6 You can modify your investor preferences and click the "Generate Recommendations" button again to obtain updated predictions and recommendations.

 ## Project Documentation
 For a detailed overview of the project, including the data preprocessing steps, EDA findings, feature engineering techniques, model training, and evaluation, please refer to the Project Documentation.